rebeccatraceyt/WhatTheBlank/README.md

           - Family
           - Random
      - Although this was the original plan for the game, the developer scaled the scope, choosing to focus on one version; Music.
+- Creating a timer delay for players to choose when the clock starts
+     - Although the developer did research and try to implement this in this release, it was not to be.
+As each answer was called into an array and is conditional (checking whether the answer is correct), there was a problem with with click event, where it would not register the click, and start the timer, if the answer was wrong.
+They tried to design a landing page for each category in order to create a button the player could press to enter the game and, thus, start the timer.
+This felt counter-intuitive as it was unnecessary creating steps for the user.
+The developer hopes to gain more knowledge and, hopefully, implement this feature in the future.

 [Back to top ⇧](#table-of-contents)